hajdun/currency-list-v2/README.md

-# Simple Currency lister application
+# Simple currency lister application

 The app lists currencies.
 You can filter for currencies in 2 ways.\

-- Filter from search box (filtering happens on typing) \
+- Filter from search box (filtering happens on typing)
-- Filter from url (filtering happens on page load) \
+- Filter from url (filtering happens on page load)

 Extras: \

-- Added country list from a 3rd party providing all info needed for the flag (response cached) \
+- Added country list from a 3rd party providing all info needed for the flag (response cached)
-- Broken images are replaced with a replacement image and the proper alt text \
+- Broken images are replaced with a replacement image and the proper alt text
-- On flag hover, country name is displayed \
+- On flag hover, country name is displayed
-- On currency hover, currency name is displayed \
+- On currency hover, currency name is displayed
-- Extras are included in the filter (So it is possible to filter for 'Peso' or 'Mexico') \
+- Extras are included in the filter (So it is possible to filter for 'Peso' or 'Mexico')
-- List can be displayed without the country list \
+- List can be displayed without the country list

 ## Configuration